bids-standard/bids-specification/CONTRIBUTING.md

 Note that for pull requests starting with `REL:`, no changelog is generated.

-To exclude pull requests from showing up in the changelog, they have to be labeld with the "exclude-from-changelog" label.
+To exclude pull requests from showing up in the changelog, they have to be labeled with the "exclude-from-changelog" label.

 ## Recognizing contributions